MonashDeepNeuron/HPP/src/chapter2/io.md

 ## What is a stream?

 What is a stream.
 A stream is a sequence of an indeterminate amount of data connecting a source to a destination.
-In C++, streams are used to connect a perform a variety of IO operations.
+In C++, streams are used to connect and perform a variety of IO operations.
 You have already used on of these streams in C++, this is of course `std::cout`.

 ## C Standard Streams

 In C++ there are a few pre-defined stream objects.
-This are mounted to the the C languages `stdout`, `stdin` and `stderr`.
+These are mounted to the C languages `stdout`, `stdin` and `stderr`.
 These output devices are how C (and these stream objects) connect to the terminal screen and keyboard of your device.

 - `std::cin` - Output stream to C's `stdin`
 - `std::cout` - Output stream to C's `stdout`